warlokowla/HARDCOREC/README.md

-# SunWellCore
+# HARDCORE
-This is lite distribution of SunWellCore.
-(Sunwell.pl)
+CREDITS TO SUNWELL.PL
+this core  is a modified version of sunwellcore, added news scripts and various custom scripts